Sampling from Potts on random graphs of unbounded degree via random-cluster dynamics: Introduction

 As mentioned, the FK-dynamics is by now well-studied in its own right, though sharp analyses of its mixing time are only available on certain structured graphs like the complete graph~\cite{BS-MF,GLP,BSX-CM-MF}, boxes in the infinite integer lattice graph $\mathbb Z^d$~\cite{BS,BGVfull,GL1,GL2,HarelSpinka,GS,BCT}, and trees~\cite{BZSV-SW-trees}.
-Recently, in~\cite{BlGh21}, the authors studied the FK-dynamics on random regular graphs and established optimal $\Theta(n\log n)$ mixing time for the FK-dynamics throughout the entire {high-temperature} uniqueness regime.
+Recently, in~\cite{BlGh21}, the authors studied the FK-dynamics on random regular graphs and established optimal $\Theta(n\log n)$ mixing time for the FK-dynamics throughout the entire {high-temperature} tree uniqueness regime.

 Our aim in this paper is to study the FK-dynamics in settings in which the maximum degree of the underlying graph is much larger than its \emph{average} degree.
 In such settings, high-degree vertices are an obstruction to the fast convergence of the Ising/Potts Glauber dynamics.
-For instance, we later prove that on a general class of random graphs on $n$ vertices with maximum degree $\Delta_{\textsc{max}}$, the Ising/Potts Glauber dynamics requires $n\cdot \exp(\Omega(\Delta_{\textsc{max}}))$ steps to converge at high temperatures.
-This type of slowdown was already known for Erd\H{o}s--R\'enyi random graphs (see~\cite{MS09}), and it is due to the fact that even in the high-temperature regime, high degree vertices generate regions with strong local interactions.
+For instance, we later prove (see Section~\ref{subsec:slow}) that on a general class of random graphs on $n$ vertices with maximum degree $d_{\textsc{max}}$, the Ising/Potts Glauber dynamics requires $n\cdot \exp(\Omega(d_{\textsc{max}}))$ steps to converge at high temperatures.

-We reveal here that, at least on random graphs, random-cluster based algorithms are not affected by the presence of high-degree vertices, with both their mixing times and fast mixing thresholds governed instead by the \emph{average degree} of the graph.
+We reveal here that, for the same general family of random graphs, random-cluster based algorithms are not affected by the presence of high-degree vertices; both their mixing times and fast mixing parameter regimes are determined instead by the \emph{average degree} of the graph.
+This reveals a novel and significant computational advantage of random-cluster based algorithms for sampling from the ferromagnetic Potts model \emph{at high temperatures}.
+Indeed, prior to this work, random-cluster based sampling algorithms were only found to be more efficient than Ising/Potts Glauber dynamics at low temperatures.

 More precisely, we study the mixing time of the FK-dynamics on random graphs of average branching $\gamma > 0$ in the full uniqueness (high-temperature) regime $p < p_u(q,\gamma)$.
 At integer $\gamma$, the threshold $p_u(q,\gamma)$, formally defined in~\eqref{eq:p_u}, was identified in~\cite{Haggstrom} as a uniqueness/non-uniqueness phase transition point of the random-cluster model on the \emph{wired} $\gamma$-ary tree, i.e., where the leaves are externally wired to be in the same connected component. {For us, $p_u(q,\gamma)$ is the natural extension of that function to non-integer $\gamma$, which we show corresponds to the high-temperature uniqueness threshold of the random-cluster model on general trees of average branching $\gamma$ for all $q\ge 1$ (see Corollary \ref{cor:rc:unique} in Section~\ref{sec:uniqueness})}.